permazen/permazen/LAYOUT.md

 ## Storage ID's

-Storage ID's are positive 32-bit values that identify a range of related keys.
-Encoded storage ID's are used as prefixes for keys corresponding to specific object types, indexes, meta-data, etc.
+Storage ID's are positive 32-bit values whose `byte[]` encodings are used to build keys corresponding to specific object types, fields, indexes, meta-data, etc.

-To generate a `byte[]` array key prefix from a storage ID, the ID is encoded by [`UnsignedIntEncoder`](http://permazen.github.io/permazen/site/apidocs/io/permazen/util/UnsignedIntEncoder.html).
+To generate a `byte[]` key component from a storage ID, the ID is encoded by [`UnsignedIntEncoder`](http://permazen.github.io/permazen/site/apidocs/io/permazen/util/UnsignedIntEncoder.html).
 Depending on the ID's value, the resulting `byte[]` array will be from 1 to 5 bytes (values from 1 to 250 require one byte, values from 251 to 506 require two bytes, values from 507 to 65786 require three bytes, etc.).

-By default, storage ID's are assigned automatically starting from 1, so unless the schema is very complicated, they will all fit in one byte.
+By default, storage ID's are assigned automatically starting from 1, so unless the schema is very complicated, they will all encoded as one byte.

 ## Object ID's